15 Holy-Grail Beauty Products We Discovered Through Other Byrdie Editors

 The Ordinary Advanced Retinoid 2% ($10)

-"Still on the search for the perfect retinol, I did a lot of research on Byrdie as well as about a million other sites.
+"Still in search of the perfect retinol, I did a lot of research on Byrdie as well as about a million other sites.
 I was looking for something, anything that really worked (and wouldn't cost half my rent).
 Amanda wrote about a new brand, The Ordinary, that launched a collection of serums that promise the same ingredients as luxury products, with price tags as low as $6.

 "Again, I was skeptical.
 How could it be possible that a $10 serum would work as well as one for almost $200?
 Intrigued and ready to disprove the claim, I tried the retinol option.
 Sure enough, it did exactly what Amanda said it would—reduce signs of aging without irritation.
 I'm officially a believer."